-Relevant to candidates sitting F5 from September 2016
+Relevant to candidates sitting Performance Management from September 2016

 The aim of the Performance Management exam is to develop knowledge and particularly skills in the application of management accounting techniques to quantitative and qualitative information for planning, decision making, performance evaluation, and control.

-The syllabus for Performance Management, builds on the knowledge gained in F2 Management Accounting.
+The syllabus for Performance Management, builds on the knowledge gained in Management Accounting (MA).
 It also prepares students for the more specialist capabilities covered in Advanced Performance Management.
 This mid position is always a challenge for an examiner because such exams must represent a step up from the lower exam but a step down from the more advanced exam.
-Stepping up from F2, it is important to note that this is not simply a costing exam.
+Stepping up from MA, it is important to note that this is not simply a costing exam.
 Costing is obviously a key part of the syllabus but it sits amongst many other equally important key areas.
-While the format of the exam from September 2016 is changing, the rationale and relational position of F5 with F2 and P5 remains the same.
+While the format of the exam from September 2016 is changing, the rationale and relational position of PM with MA and APM remains the same.

 Everyone must go into the exam with these metaphorical tools in their bags.
 A builder wouldn’t turn up to a job with only some of the tools he needs.
 He doesn’t empty out his toolbox after one job on the basis that he doesn’t need those tools anymore.
 He knows that he could require a particular tool at any time on a job, depending on what he is doing, and he must be fully prepared at all times.
 Accountancy is no different, particularly management accounting.

-As mentioned at the beginning of this article, F2 topics that arise again in Performance Management may be examined in a more challenging way in order to reflect the difference between the two exams.
+As mentioned at the beginning of this article, MA topics that arise again in Performance Management may be examined in a more challenging way in order to reflect the difference between the two exams.
 Also, by the time a candidate reaches this exam, they may sometimes be expected to work out which tool they need to take out of their toolbox in order to answer a question, rather than always being told which technique they will need to use.
 This is another step towards the skills required for Advanced Performance Management and for the workplace itself, where accountants must act as advisors in many situations.
-Please remember that F5 is a skills module exam whereas F2 is only a knowledge module exam, although the F5 exam would usually be expected to contain a small proportion of pure knowledge marks too.
+Please remember that PM is an Applied Skills exam whereas MA is only an Applied Knowledge exam, although the PM exam would usually be expected to contain a small proportion of pure knowledge marks too.